arcticdev00/LDB-Bypass/README.md

-# Floating Box Overlay - Window-Attached AI Assistant
+# Floating Box Overlay - Attached AI Window

-An Electron application that attaches a draggable, always-on-top **AI assistant chat window** to **any external window** (Chrome, VS Code, Notepad, etc.) on Windows.
+An Electron application that attaches a draggable, always-on-top **AI assistant chat window** to **any external window** on Windows.
 The chat window stays constrained within the target window bounds and follows it when moved.
 ## WARNING

 Recent updatest to Respondus Lockdown browser and other proctors may render this method detected and obsolete.